-The iDRAC/ LC update modules handles the reboot or rebootless methods based on the support.
+The iDRAC/LC update modules handles the reboot or rebootless methods based on the support.
 Following are the different update methods:

-- Sideband Direct update reboot identified at runtime

-- Sideband Direct update no reboot

-- SSM (UEFI FMP based)/ SMA based update

-- Redstone FPGA, PDB CPLD update from iDRAC

-- CPLD update from iDRAC

-- NOTE: In case of repository update, first the application updates need to be performed immediately which do not require host reboot.

-NOTE: For direct updates (realtime FW updates) from iDRAC, there is an LCLOG (SUP200, SUP0518, SUP516) with a device description (friendly FQDD information) instead of the Product description.
+- Sideband Direct update reboot identified at runtime - Sideband Direct update no reboot - SSM (UEFI FMP based)/ SMA based update - Redstone FPGA, PDB CPLD update from iDRAC - CPLD update from iDRAC - NOTE: In case of repository update, first the application updates need to be performed immediately which do not require host reboot. - NOTE: For direct updates (realtime FW updates) from iDRAC, there is an LCLOG (SUP200, SUP0518, SUP516) with a device description (friendly FQDD information) instead of the Product description. - NOTE: When NVMe drives are behind PERC (in the front) and directly attached in rear backplane or vice versa, then rebootless update does not work for the direct attached drives.